almondtools/stringbench/README.md

 ### <a name="byteseek"></a>[ByteSeek (BS)](https://github.com/nishihatapalmer/byteseek)
 byteseek is a library for efficiently mathcing patterns of bytes and search for those patterns, providing the algorithms:

-- Horspool
+- Horspool (and variants)
 - Sunday
-- Set Horspool
+- Set Horspool (and variants)
 - Wu-Manber

-byteseek provides a well designed api, is actively maintained and passes all tests of the benchmark.
+byteseek provides a well designed API, is actively maintained and passes all tests of the benchmark.

 ### <a name="stringsearch"></a>[StringSearch (SS)](http://johannburkard.de/software/stringsearch/)
-StringSearch is a very popular string searching library for single pattern search (and also wildcard search).
+StringSearch is a popular string searching library for single pattern search (and also wildcard search) claiming to do high performance string search.
 It does not pass the benchmark tests and is therefore excluded from the benchmark.
-Yet waiting for a [maintainer statement](https://github.com/johannburkard/StringSearch/issues/4).
+String search for simple patterns takes minutes where if `String.indexOf` takes few seconds.
+The maintainer refused to clarify this [issue](https://github.com/johannburkard/StringSearch/issues/4).

 ### <a name="aho-corasick"></a>[AhoCorasick (AC)](https://github.com/robert-bor/aho-corasick)
 AhoCorasick is a popular one-algorithm library that implements the Aho-Corasick algorithm.
 It does not pass the benchmark tests and is therefore excluded from the benchmark.
 Yet waiting for a [maintainer statement](https://github.com/robert-bor/aho-corasick/issues/36).